-10 Best Hiking Watches For The Outdoor Adventurer
+Best Hiking Watches For The Outdoor Adventurer in 2022

 Heading out for a hiking trip, but find yourself directionally-challenged?
 Maybe the missus just wants to make sure you’re not going to get lost.
 Whether you have a reason, or you just want a new toy, everyone has something to gain with a hiking GPS watch or a men’s field watch.
 From style down to core functionality, we’ve thought of everything you’ll need to know when considering purchasing a new GPS hiking watch.

-The Top Hiking Watches To Tackle The Great Outdoors
+The Best Hiking Watch To Tackle The Great Outdoors

 The all-black chassis and white LED screen (when displaying time and not in use for GPS purposes,) go together perfectly.
 The band is comfortable, which is invaluable.
 You want to feel like it isn’t even there.
 One of the biggest complaints with watches in general, and we believe you’ll agree with us: stretching metal bands constantly catching arm hair.
 Thankfully, with Suunto Core, that’s not an issue.